ntowbinj/switch-monitor/README.md

 In Mint, there are keyboard shortcut options for moving to an _edge_, which can be used to to move non-maximized window to the left edge of the left-most monitor or right edge of the right-most monitor.
 However, there are limitations to this approach.

 There are other scripts floating around, but I have not found one that works quite right with F11 fullscreen (as opposed to _maximized_) windows, nor one that supports three or more monitors.
 Also, this script should detect (horizontal) monitor sizes and left-right order for you.
-In the case of three or more monitors, it will cycle the window around the monitors (i.e., you can't specify a direction, though that would be a simple modification to make).

 # Usage
-running the script with no arguments will move the current window to the right.
+Running the script with no arguments will move the current window to the right.
 Running it with a positive or negative integer argument will move it right or left by so many monitors:

 ```bash
 ./switch-monitor.sh -3